provider image

 • Leg

-The classic Parkinson’s tremor is described as a “pill rolling” tremor in the hand.
-It is a small, circular tremor that looks like someone is drawing small circles with their hand.
-It’s usually more noticeable when someone is at rest, and it gets better with movement.
+The classic Parkinson’s tremor is described as a “pill-rolling” tremor in the hand.
+It’s a small, circular tremor that looks like someone is drawing small circles with their hand.
+This tremor is usually more noticeable when the person is resting and is less noticeable with movement.

-Most Parkinson’s tremors start on just one side of the body, but over time it can affect both sides.
-And not everyone with Parkinson’s will develop the classic pill rolling tremor.
-Most people with the condition have some type of tremor, but it can look different from person to person.
+Most Parkinson’s tremors start on just one side of your body, but over time they may affect both sides.
+Not everyone with Parkinson’s will develop the classic pill-rolling tremor.
+While most people with Parkinson’s have some type of tremor, it can look different from person to person.

 9. Changes in voice

-Parkinson’s disease affects many different muscles in the body, including ones that help you speak.
-Someone with Parkinson’s may start to speak in a softer or lower voice.
-They may also mumble, stutter, or have trouble articulating their words.
+Parkinson’s disease affects many different muscles in your body, including ones that help you speak.
+A person with Parkinson’s may begin to speak more softly or in a lower voice.
+They may also mumble, stutter, or have trouble saying their words clearly.

 10. Masked face or inability to make facial expressions

-Parkinson’s also affects the muscles in the face.
-This can make it harder for people to form facial expressions, sometimes referred to as “masked face.”
-It describes the way some people with Parkinson’s have a harder time expressing joy or laughter.
-They may look like they are upset, mad, or serious even when they’re in a good mood.
+Parkinson’s also affects the muscles in your face.
+This can make it harder to form facial expressions, sometimes referred to as “masked face.”
+It means that someone with Parkinson’s may have a harder time expressing joy or laughter on their face.
+They may look like they’re upset, mad, or serious — even when they’re in a good mood.

 11. Depression and anxiety

-Changes in mood can happen in both early or late stages of Parkinson’s.
-Depression in particular can be underdiagnosed and undertreated in people with the condition.
-But about a third of people with Parkinson’s experience depression.
+Changes in mood can happen in both early and late stages of Parkinson’s.
+In particular, depression can be underdiagnosed and undertreated in people with the condition.
+But about one in three people with Parkinson’s experience depression.

 Other common mental health symptoms include: